smussenden/fall19-data-journalism/README.md

 #### Week 12 - Nov 12

 *Tuesday Class*
-* Discussion:
+* Discussion: No class.
+Sean was out sick.
-* In-class lab: finding stories in opioid data
+* In-class lab: No class.
+Sean was out sick.

 *Online tutorial lab | Due by Sunday at 11:59 p.m.*
-* Data Acquisition in R (Working with APIs)
-* Optional, if you feel like you need additional help: [DataCamp](https://www.datacamp.com/home)
+* No lab: Sean was out sick.

 *Readings for Homework*
-*
+* None.

 *Forum Posts | Due by Sunday at 11:59 p.m.*
-*
+* None.

 *Major Assignment Milestones | Due by Sunday at 11:59 p.m.*
-* Slide deck for data acquisition project presentation.
+* None.

 #### Week 13 - Nov 19

 *Tuesday Class*
-* Presentations:
+* Discussion: Update on plan for end of semester.
-* In-class lab:
+* In-class lab: None.
+Work on final analysis project.

 *Online tutorial lab | Due by Sunday at 11:59 p.m.*
-* Data Acquisition in R (Working with Databases)
-* Optional, if you feel like you need additional help: [DataCamp](https://www.datacamp.com/home)
+* Optional lab: correlations and functions.
+Only if you need help for final project.

 *Readings for Homework*
-*
+* None.

 *Forum Posts | Due by Sunday at 11:59 p.m.*
-*
+* None.

 *Major Assignment Milestones | Due by Sunday at 11:59 p.m.*
 * Slide deck for data acquisition project presentation.
+Make a [copy of this template](https://docs.google.com/presentation/d/1_nba_Hrl6WGuSgH4nBip1GWpZO2oh-DlkV2YwaKjHiQ/edit#slide=id.g75784daa40_0_5), follow the instructions on the deck on how to structure your presentation and the slides.
+[Post the link to your slides to ELMS](https://umd.instructure.com/courses/1268776/discussion_topics/3769299).

 #### Week 14 - Nov 26

 *Tuesday Class*
 * Presentations: Data acquisition project.
-* In-class lab: finding stories in opioid data
+* In-class lab: none.

 *Online tutorial lab | Due by Sunday at 11:59 p.m.*
-* Data Acquisition in R (Basic Web scraping)
-* Optional, if you feel like you need additional help: [DataCamp](https://www.datacamp.com/home)
+* None.
+Work on final project.

 *Readings for Homework*
-*
+* None.

 *Forum Posts | Due by Sunday at 11:59 p.m.*
-*
+* None.

 *Major Assignment Milestones | Due by Sunday at 11:59 p.m.*
-* Update on targeted data analysis, draft markdown file, supporting research and reporting.
+* Forum post update on exploratory analysis and draft markdown file.
+[ELMS link](https://umd.instructure.com/courses/1268776/discussion_topics/3769308)
+  * In less than 300 words, describe what you've done so far, what you've found so far, and where you plan to go next.
+You should pull this from your Markdown file.
+Is there something you're having problems with, either conceptually or technically?
+Post it here.
+  * Also provide a link to your class GitHub repo, where you've created a well commented R Markdown file that shows your initial attempts at loading, cleaning, understanding and analyzing the data.
+It should contain at least 30 specific questions, answers and code to produce the answers those questions.
+Make sure the repo is public.

 #### Week 15 - Dec 3

 *Tuesday Class*
-* Discussion:
+* Discussion: none.
-* In-class lab: finding stories in opioid data
+* In-class lab: work on final data analysis project.

 *Online tutorial lab | Due by Sunday at 11:59 p.m.*
 * None, work on final project.